Davindersingh12345/Diabetes-Predictor-ML-Model-/README.md

-A machine learning–based web application that predicts diabetes risk using health and lifestyle data from the BRFSS (CDC) dataset.
-Multiple models were trained and compared, with Random Forest selected as the best performer.
-The system is deployed using Flask with a clean HTML/CSS frontend.
+This project implements a machine learning–based diabetes prediction system using health and lifestyle data from the BRFSS (CDC) dataset.
+Multiple classification models—including Logistic Regression, Decision Tree, Random Forest, and MLP (Neural Network)—are trained, evaluated, and compared to identify the most effective predictor.

+The best-performing model is integrated into a Flask-based web application with a clean, user-friendly interface that allows users to input health details and receive real-time diabetes risk predictions.